abodahim/WRO_Future_Engineers2023/README.md

 ## Introduction

 _This part must be filled by participants with the technical clarifications about the code: which modules the code consists of, how they are related to the electromechanical components of the vehicle, and what is the process to build/compile/upload the code to the vehicle’s controllers._
+_The car completes three turns on the track and avoids the walls using the distance sensor and the color sensor.
+The car completes three laps on the track, recognizes randomly placed green and red traffic lights, and turns next to them._

 ## How to prepare the repo based on the template